No room for mistakes by central banks amid 'new mediocre'

 Despite $7 trillion in quantitative easing from banks in industrial nations since the global financial crisis, the world is stuck in a "new mediocre" growth pattern, IMF chief Christine Lagarde said on Thursday.

-The IMF meeting comes as the Bank of Japan looks poised to extend its money printing program, so-called quantitative easing, as it stares down the barrel of a fifth year of recession.
+The IMF meeting comes as the Bank of Japan looks poised to extend its money printing programme, so-called quantitative easing, as it stares down the barrel of a fifth year of recession.

 The European Central Bank is also expected to extend quantitative easing, while the two major central banks closest to raising rates, the U.S. Federal Reserve and the Bank of England, are holding fire.